Nnamdi-sys/yahoo-finance-symbols/README.md

 # YAHOO FINANCE SYMBOLS

-This Library helps in scraping over 300,000+ symbols from yahoo finance.
+This Library helps in scraping 200,000+ symbols from yahoo finance.
 The symbols are saved in a local sqlite database which can be used directly or accessed with the rust or python library functions.

 ## Installation